-If you're in all apps list and you want to make an app appear on Start, right-click an app and select Pin to Start.
+If you're in all apps list and you want to make an app appear on Start, tap and hold the app until you see the screen dim.
+When you release the app, tap Pin to Start from the menu that appears.